-Benefit eligible employees will receive $5,000 in basic life insurance coverage, and may elect for additional coverage.
-Optional life insurance is available up to $600,000 for employee's coverage and $400,000.00 for Spouse/Domestic partner coverage.
+Benefit eligible employees may elect for additional life insurance coverage through The Standard.
+Optional life insurance is available up to $600,000 for employee's coverage and $400,000.00 for spouse/domestic partner coverage.
 The first $45,000 of employee life insurance is paid on a pre-tax basis.
-Amounts above $45,000, and spouse life insurance, are deducted on a post-tax basis.
+Amounts above $45,000, and spouse life insurance, are deducted on a post-tax basis

-WOU offers a short-term disability plan, and long-term disability coverage to our employees.
+PEBB offers a short-term disability plan, and long-term disability coverage to our employees through The Standard.
 Disability plans offer income protection during times when an employee is unable to work due to an injury or illness.
 Premiums for disability insurance are paid on a post-tax basis, and rates vary depending on the plan(s) chosen and gross monthly salary.
 Accidental Death and Dismemberment insurance is also available for employees and family.

 Unum's Long Term Care Insurance pays benefits when you require substantial assistance with two out of six activities of daily living.
 Once you qualify, you will receive the monthly benefit you selected, even if your benefit payment exceeds the actual monthly charge you incur.
 When your plan pays a benefit, you can use the money to meet the needs that you decide are most important.
 How and where you receive services depends on your needs, family situation, finances, and plan selection.
 Employees can enroll in Long Term Care at any time.

 Any benefit eligible employee may establish a flexible spending account to use pre-tax income to pay for eligible healthcare and dependent-care expenses.
-Employees may enroll in accounts within 60 days of initial date of hire, during Open Enrollment, or within 60 days of and consistent with a qualified status change.
-FSAs are "use it or lose it" accounts.
+Employees may enroll in accounts within 30 days of initial date of hire, during Open Enrollment, or within 30 days of and consistent with a qualified status change.
+FSAs are "use it or lose it"accounts.
 If your expense is less than the amount that you deposit for the year you will forfeit the balance.